cvazquez/MEAN/README.md

 # MEAN
-Portfolio for coding the MEAN stack
+Portfolio for coding the MEAN stack (MongoDB, Express, Angular and Node.js).

 Here is the progress of my work learning the MEAN stack.
 Each milestone I make learning, I will do my best to commit here.
 The result of this code can be found on: http://www.carlosvazquez.org:3000/